Research

 Complex fluids are materials whose behaviour reflects an interplay between microstructure and flow, rather than a single constant viscosity.
 Examples include emulsions, suspensions, and biological media, where interfaces, particles, or internal structure influence macroscopic dynamics.
 A central goal is to understand how microscale physics feeds back into continuum-scale motion and transport.

-Building on this general framework, a major part of our research concerns the dynamics of dielectric particles and liquid drops suspended in another liquid medium and subjected to electric fields.
+A major part of our research concerns the dynamics of dielectric particles and liquid drops suspended in another liquid medium and subjected to electric fields.
 These problems fall within electrohydrodynamics and are often described by the Melcher–Taylor leaky dielectric model.
 We are particularly interested in weakly conducting particles and drops in strong electric fields, where symmetry-breaking instabilities can lead to Quincke electrorotation.
-Using a combination of analysis and computation, We study how electric forcing, interfacial mechanics, and hydrodynamic interactions combine to produce nonlinear dynamics.
+Using a combination of analysis and computation, we study how electric forcing, interfacial mechanics, and hydrodynamic interactions combine to produce rich nonlinear dynamics.
 This work has helped explain experimentally observed behaviour of particles and drops and reproduce it in simulations.
 It also connects naturally to active matter, since Quincke-driven particles provide a simple model system for self-propulsion and collective motion.
+Some representative simulations are shown below.

 A three-dimensional small-deformation theory for electrohydrodynamics of dielectric drops